 Photo by Andrew Schmitt http://www.publicdomainpictures.net/view-image.php?image=7554&picture=oil-drilling-platform

 We first published these observations back in October of 2012.
 The subject is worth revisiting because it remains a vital interest.
 It is a real and present danger as long we ignore it.
-Unfortunately our do nothing Congress has not acted as of 9/14/2015.
+Unfortunately our do nothing Congress had not acted as of 9/14/2015 when we we revisited the subject and today (10/22'2019) it remains unaddressed and constitutes one of the damaging legacy's of Senator John McCain who we identified as Jones Act enemy number 1 during his life time.

 |This "MODU" is actually a vessel.
 The "legs are really "cassions" that connect to "sponsons " or pontoon like hulls under the water.
 The center of buoyancy is below the wave action and the waves pass through the leg like "cassions" producing very little motion.
 These "rigs" work in water far too deep for building platforms.
 These are vessels.
 This type of vessel was invented by Texas offshore operators and were first built in the United States.|